-This Quarterly Report on Form 10-Q for the quarter ended June 30, 2018 (the "Form 10-Q") contains restated financial statements and information for the fiscal year ended March 31, 2018 filed by pdv Wireless Inc. (the "Company") with the Securities and Exchange Commission (the "SEC") on August 9, 2018 in its amended Annual Report on Form 10-K/A for the fiscal year ended March 31, 2018.
+This Quarterly Report on Form 10-Q for the quarter ended September 30, 2018 (the "Form 10-Q") contains restated financial statements and information for the fiscal year ended March 31, 2018 filed by pdvWireless Inc. (the "Company") with the Securities and Exchange Commission (the "SEC") on August 9, 2018 in its amended Annual Report on Form 10-K/A for the fiscal year ended March 31, 2018 ("Form 10-K/A").

-In connection with preparing this Form 10-Q, the Company determined that it incorrectly interpreted the effective date of a change to the accounting treatment of its net operating losses ("NOLs") instituted by the Tax Cuts and Jobs Act of 2017 ("TCJA"), which was signed into law on December 22, 2017.
+In connection with preparing the Form 10-Q for the three months ended June 30, 2018, the Company determined that it incorrectly interpreted the effective date of a change to the accounting treatment of its net operating losses ("NOLs") instituted by the Tax Cuts and Jobs Act of 2017 ("TCJA"), which was signed into law on December 22, 2017.
 The TCJA, among other items: (i) increased the NOL carryforward period from 20-years to an indefinite carryforward period and (ii) limited the percentage of NOLs that may be used to offset taxable income to 80%.
 Under the TCJA, the 80% limitation applies to NOLs arising in taxable years "beginning after" December 31, 2017, which for the Company would be its fiscal year commencing on April 1, 2018 and ending on March 31, 2019 ("Fiscal 2019").
 The TCJA, however, provides that the indefinite carryforward period applies to NOLs arising in taxable years "ending after" December 31, 2017, which for the Company would be its fiscal year beginning on April 1, 2017 and ending on March 31, 2018 ("Fiscal 2018").
 Based on these dates, NOLs generated by the Company during Fiscal 2018 would both (i) not be subject to the 80% limitation and (ii) have an indefinite carryforward period.

-At the time of preparing its Annual Report on Form 10-K for the fiscal year ended March 31, 2018, the Company, in consultation with its third-party tax firm, determined that it was unlikely that Congress intended to provide this double benefit to the NOLs generated by the Company during Fiscal 2018.
+At the time of preparing its originally filed Annual Report on Form 10-K for the fiscal year ended March 31, 2018, the Company, in consultation with its third-party tax firm, determined that it was unlikely that Congress intended to provide this double benefit to the NOLs generated by the Company during Fiscal 2018.
 As a result, the Company determined that an appropriate approach would be to continue to limit the carryforward period for the NOLs it incurred during Fiscal 2018 to 20 years, rather than apply an indefinite life to those NOLs.

-Based on its review of available accounting literature in connection with preparing this Form 10-Q, the Company determined that it should apply the accounting changes implemented by the TCJA in accordance with the effective dates set forth in the TCJA, despite the double benefit it could recognize for the NOLs it incurred during Fiscal 2018.
+Based on its review of available accounting literature in connection with preparing the Form 10-Q for the three months ended June 30, 2018, the Company determined that it should apply the accounting changes implemented by the TCJA in accordance with the effective dates set forth in the TCJA, despite the double benefit it could recognize for the NOLs it incurred during Fiscal 2018.
 Specifically, the Company determined that, based on the current language of the TCJA, the correct accounting treatment for the NOLs it generated during Fiscal 2018 is to apply an indefinite life to these NOLs and to not subject those NOLs to the 80% limitation.
-See Note 2 to the Consolidated Financial Statements included in Item 1 of this Form 10-Q for additional information regarding the restated financial statements and information contained in this Form 10-Q.
+See Note 2 to the Consolidated Financial Statements included in Item 1 of this Form 10-Q for additional information regarding the restated financial statements and related information contained in this Form 10-Q.

-pdvWireless, Inc. FORM 10-Q For the quarterly period ended June 30, 2018
+pdvWireless, Inc. FORM 10-Q For the quarterly period ended September 30, 2018